uva-hydroinformatics/pysumma-sciunit/README.md

 The steps to replicate the modeling experiment described in the Essawy et al. manuscript on the CUAHSI JupyterHub are as follows.

 Please note - In order to run Notebooks on CUAHSI JupyterHub, the user's account must be added to the [CUAHSI JupyterHub Group](https://www.hydroshare.org/group/156).
 This step is to prevent malicious use of the CUAHSI JupyterHub computational environment.
+Once logged into your HydroShare account, you can request to be added to the group at the group HydroShare page.

 1. Login to HydroShare or create a new account.
 2. Navigate to the HydroShare resource named MyAnalysis either through the search feature or using this direct link [here](https://www.hydroshare.org/resource/7d1403636fd3444c87e3c5b40b000b91/).